 The most important thing when choosing a writing sample is that it be your best work as well as flawless and well-written.
 When choosing among writing samples, keep in mind that judges are looking for work that shows legal reasoning and analysis, while other legal employers look for examples of analytical or persuasive writing in the form of a legal memorandum or legal brief.

 If you want to use a writing sample drawn from a legal internship/clerkship, clinical, or summer associate experience, you must obtain your employer's permission, and you may be required to eliminate any client-identifying information.
 You can accomplish this by changing the names (e.g. Client X, Client Z) or by redacting identifying information.
 It also is helpful to indicate on the face of the writing sample that you are submitting it with the permission of your employer.

-Your writing sample ideally should be between 8 and 12 pages long.
-It is acceptable to use an excerpt from a longer piece, if necessary; however, if you do so, make sure you provide a cover sheet (examples at link) that describes important facts and the general context.
+Your writing sample ideally should be between 8 and 12 pages long, except where otherwise indicated by an employer.
+It is acceptable to use an excerpt from a longer piece, if necessary; however, if you do so, make sure you provide a cover sheet that describes important facts and the general context: Cover Sheet Examples (PDF).
 If you find that editing for length will sacrifice comprehensibility, it may be best to provide a longer sample.

 Finally, make sure your writing sample is free of bluebooking, typographical, and grammatical errors.
 Employers will be relying on you to provide clear, concise, error-free work.
 There is no better way to derail your application than by submitting a sloppy writing sample.

 In addition to help on creating memorable application resources, OCPD offers advice on how to market yourself to potential employers by building your network and searching on multiple job boards.
-Find out where recent graduates are employed.
 Also, be sure to sign your transcript release form so we can create an unofficial transcript for your Symplicity profile.

 As always, if you have any questions or concerns, please contact your OCPD advisor or email us at firstname.lastname@example.org.